BeMoreKinky Logo

 • FetLife: While primarily a kink social network, FetLife has groups for swingers and local munches.

-• Dedicated Apps: Try Feeld or 3Fun if you're looking for thirds or other couples.
-OkCupid lets you list as non-monogamous but expect more vanilla types.
+• Dedicated Apps: Feeld skews younger and more queer-friendly, while 3Fun is built specifically for threesomes and group matches.
+OkCupid lets you filter for non-monogamous users, but the pool there leans vanilla.
 Reddit's r/swingers community and regional subreddits work too; one list even ranked Reddit Swingers forums as a top free platform for finding folks.
+Some couples also use Telegram or Discord groups to stay connected between events.

-One tip: Look for sites that verify users or have endorsements from other members; this can help ensure the people you talk to are genuine.
 On some platforms, you might find a verification option where folks can confirm they met you in person.
-While not foolproof, it adds a layer of trust.
-Also, many of these sites have moderated forums or groups by location... join your city's group, say hello, mention you're new.
+We've found that verified profiles get noticeably more responses, so it's worth collecting a few once you've had initial meets.
+Also, many of these sites have moderated forums or groups by location; join your city's group, say hello, mention you're new.

 Local Swinger Clubs and Events